TOMATOBABYCOMPANY.COM

 BASIL

-This is the first of four new basil that we will try in 2010.
+We tried this one for the first time in 2010.
 “True pesto basil” most commonly used fresh, but also a good all-purpose basil.
 Imported from Italy.
 68 days.

 Lime Basil